tripu/Vita/doc/gender.md

 * Behaviourism, when they so much defend the theory of the &ldquo;tabula rasa&rdquo; against all odds (related to the one above).
 * Hostility towards sex.
   Simplistic, unrealistic analyses of prostitution and pornography.
+  Unilateral and radical framing of abortion, as a &ldquo;right&rdquo; of women where fathers and other men are to be completely ignored, as just another aspect of &ldquo;female health&rdquo;, as a bodily matter, as something that falls solely within the jurisdiction of their bodies.
-  Unilateral and radical framing of abortion, as a Their troubled relationship with the ideas of beauty, feminity, sexiness, attractiveness, lust.
+  Their troubled relationship with the ideas of beauty, feminity, sexiness, attractiveness, lust, masculinity.
 * Moral relativism (eg, in some disturbing and conflicting views on the *hijab*, the *burqa*, female genital mutilation).
 * Misplacement of the focus towards the insignificant (eg, innocuous peculiarities in human languages, quaint &ldquo;gentlemanly&rdquo; habits, *bona fide* comments or praise from men towards women).